Master of Science in Nursing – Informatics

 This course imparts valuable insight into the planning, organizing, and controlling of user services.
 Managing the essential technologies as well as the management of the traditional information systems development process is explored.
 This course also incorporates investigation into organizational learning curves, dealing with vendors, budgeting, accounting, management reporting, and legal considerations of information systems (IS).
 Each module in this course melds textbook material with additional content from external resources.
 This course addresses issues and strategies enabled through creative exercises and brief research projects designed to help students synthesize new learning and apply the concepts presented.
 Each encourages critical thinking about the subject matter.
 A broad range of analysis and synthesis skills, such as inference, recognition of assumptions, deduction, evaluation of arguments, and interpretation are enlisted through such project-oriented assignments.
 Investigating articles and case studies that present timely and different approaches to information systems management assists in emulating real MIS challenges.
 Discussion questions afford online interactive students the opportunity to exchange ideas with peer learners on current topics concerning this dynamic field.3 Credits

-In this course we will provide you with both a strong foundation for understanding what is meant by information technology and the business side of managing it.
-We will explain information technology in the context of organizations and their use of it.
-This course focuses on business pressures and the strategies used to counter them, especially through the use of Web-based strategic information systems.3 Credits
+A strong foundation for understanding what is meant by information technology and the business side of managing it, information technology in the context of organizations and their use of it.
+Focus is on business pressures and the strategies used to counter them, especially through the use of Web-based strategic information systems.
+Examination of electronic commerce applications related to the use of supply chain management to make products and services available for their customers, such as through Business to Consumer (B2C), Business to Business (B2B), Business to Employee (B2E), and Business to Government (B2G).3 Credits

 The relationship between technology-based products and the consumers of these products comes under investigation in this course.
 This course also teaches methods for designing, developing, and delivering technology-based products that can solve real-world problems.
 Students will examine best practices for integrating technology solutions and metrics managers can apply to measure the return on an IT investment.
 Throughout the course, students will learn skills they can use to increase their own creative skills.3 Credits